-When it comes to root chakra imbalances, fear and mistrust are often the root cause.
-This fear can manifest in different ways, such as feeling disconnected from one’s sense of security and safety, or a lack of emotional and physical abundance.
-This is explained by psychologist Erik Erickson’s stages of development a child’s adult development and feelings of security in the world is heavily determined by their trust in their caregiver’s ability to meet thier emotional needs.
+When it comes to root chakra imbalances, fear, and mistrust are often the root cause.
+This fear can manifest in different ways, such as feeling disconnected from one’s sense of security and safety or a lack of emotional and physical abundance.
+This is explained by psychologist Erik Erickson’s stages of development.
+A child’s adult development and feelings of security in the world are heavily determined by their trust in their caregiver’s ability to meet their emotional needs.

 - Panic attacks

 - Fear of change